Sticker Shock Jolts Oklahoma Patient: $15,076 For 4 Tiny Screws

 Kaiser Health News is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.
 You can follow Liz Szabo on Twitter: @LizSzabo.

 Jane Greenhalgh produced and edited the interview with Elisabeth Rosenthal for broadcast.
 Jackie Fortier from StateImpact Oklahoma reported from Lawton, Okla.
+Member station KGOU is part of StateImpact Oklahoma, a multistation reporting collaboration.
+KGOU is owned by the University of Oklahoma, which also owns and operates OU Medical Center.